 Our content may include links to products from our partners

 At first, glance, starting a real estate investing career may look too overwhelming.
 Investment strategies such as wholesaling and rehabbing, property types like single-family, multifamily and commercial may sound Greek to a beginner.
 However, if done properly, investing in real estate can be very lucrative for those who are diligent and can make smart investments.
-So for those who want to dive into investing in real estate, there is a bunch of newbie investment options appropriate for you.
+“Ignorance is Expensive!”, says Marco Santarelli, founder of Norada Real Estate Investments – so for those who want to dive into investing in real estate, there is a bunch of newbie investment options appropriate for you.

 So, first things first: when you want to start a career in real estate, you have to recognize that real estate investment is a business.
 It is different from stocks and bonds because your business will depend largely on your desire and motivation to reach your goals.

 As you start, you don’t really need to know every in and out of the business.
 However, it is extremely necessary to begin the process with a target market niche and a plan of approach in mind.
 Whether you’re just starting or seasoned in the business, young or old, male or female, the real estate market is a rich business arena for real estate investors.